lithnet/ad-password-protection-docs/installation/installing-the-module.md

 If you are going to use the compromised password and banned word functionality, you'll need to create a password store.
 The store is a file-based data structure containing the NTLM hashes of the compromised passwords and banned words.

-See the guide on [Creating a store](create-a-new-store.md) for instructions on populating your store with compromised passwords.
+See the guide on [Creating a store](create-a-new-store.md) for instructions on how to setup and configure your store.